ottoyiu/k8s-ec2-srcdst/README.md

 You only need to specify the location to kubeconfig using the `-kubeconfig` flag if you are running the controller out of the cluster for development and testing purpose.

-As well, if you are running this controller outside of the cluster or a node that does not have the proper IAM instance role, you can specify AWS credentials as environmental variables:
+As well, if you are running this controller outside of the cluster or a node that does not have the proper IAM instance profile, you can specify AWS credentials as environmental variables:

 ### Environmental Variables
 Variable                       | Description